10 Legit Ways to Get Free Internet

 The device is super convenient and works wherever you are, letting you browse as long as you want.

-They ask for a deposit on the device, but as long as you return the device within a year you get a full refund.
-If you decide to keep using FreedomPop you keep the device and they keep the deposit as payment for the device.
+They ask for a deposit on the device, but if you return it within a year, you get a full refund.
+If you decide to keep using FreedomPop, you keep the device, and they keep the deposit as payment for the device.

 FreedomPop allows you 500MB of FREE data each month with their free plan.
 This should cover the needs of most light users, however, if you need more data you may want to switch to one of their other plans.